-Associate Dean of Diversity, Inclusion and Faculty Development Scarlett Bellamy and Dean Ana Diez Roux will provide general oversight of the plan, with input from the Diversity and Inclusion Committee, which includes faculty, staff and student members.
-An implementation team composed of Associate Deans, Department Chairs, the Director of Global Health, the Director of Finance and Administration, the ECF Co-Chairs, the SCC Co-Chairs and student representatives will operationalize and implement the action plan and track progress via specific metrics.
-Leads have been assigned for each component.
-Working groups will be convened by leads including representatives from faculty, staff and students as appropriate to refine the specific details and to operationalize and execute each component and to monitor progress.
+Associate Dean of Diversity, Inclusion and Faculty Development Scarlett Bellamy and Dean Ana Diez Roux provide general oversight of the plan, with input from the Diversity and Inclusion Committee, which includes faculty, staff and student members.
+An implementation team composed of Associate Deans, Department Chairs, the Director of Global Health, the Director of Finance and Administration, the ECF Co-Chairs, the SCC Co-Chairs and student representatives operationalize and implement the action plan and track progress via specific metrics.
+Leads are assigned for each component.
+Working groups have been convened by leads including representatives from faculty, staff and students as appropriate to refine the specific details and to operationalize and execute each component and to monitor progress.
 Key themes of the process will include (1) transparency and communication, (2) broad input and timeliness, and (3) metrics and accountability.

 The four key areas of emphasis on the action plan are described below.
 We view these four areas as interrelated and with each reinforcing the others.
 For each area we describe the overall goal as well as a set of activities that will be undertaken as part of the action plan.
 The roadmap for the process of finalizing and implementing this action plan is shown below.
 Note that these details will be modified at the teams meet and further develop their plans.
 We emphasize that this action plan with its specific activities will support and promote broader reflections and dialogue within the School on what we need to do as individuals and as an institution to become firmly anti-racist.
 This reflection and dialogue is critical to the success of any plan.